jurgenwigg/py3S60/newcore/Doc/library/exceptions.rst

    unqualified names.
 The associated value is an error message that includes the name that could not be found.

-   The :attr:`name` attribute can be set using a keyword-only argument to the constructor.
-When set it represent the name of the variable that was attempted to be accessed.

-   .. versionchanged:: 3.10
-      Added the :attr:`name` attribute.

 .. exception:: NotImplementedError